chelseakomlo/mls-protocol/draft-ietf-mls-protocol.md

     A    B    C   D
 ~~~~~

-After performing these operations, the generator of the Commit MUST
+After performing these operations, the generator of the UpdatePath MUST
 delete the leaf_secret.

 ## Synchronizing Views of the Tree

-After generating a Commit as described in the prior section, the generator of
+After generating the UpdatePath as described in the prior section, the generator of
-the Commit must broadcast this update to other members of the group, who
+the UpdatePath must broadcast this update to other members of the group, who
 apply it to keep their local views of the tree in
 sync with the sender's.
 When a client commits a change to the tree
 (e.g., to add or remove a member), it transmits a handshake message